 In addition to the promenade announcement, Sea Isle Council heard from engineer Dale Foster on the progress of a project to elevate and widen Sea Isle Boulevard as an evacuation route.

 Foster said that the next phase of the project would begin later this week.
 The $12.73 million road reconstruction will elevate the boulevard 4.5 feet.
 To date, the county has spent $5.7 million since it started in 2014.
-The next phase of the project will include paving the northern side of the roadway, rerouting traffic to the north side and beginning the elevation of the southern side of the roadway.
+The next phase of the project will include paving the northern side of the roadway, rerouting traffic to the north side and beginning the elevation of the southern side of the roadway, first taking every old concrete and clear the land with the help of Land Clearing Companies in Va and work it with new material having in count the budget, time and environmental management requirements.
 Work on this phase must be complete before March 15, when osprey habitat restrictions go into effect until Aug.
 15.

 “It’s a critical thing that is really extending the schedule of our project,” Foster said.